-Since the inception of technology ventures and the passage of the Bayh-Dole Act in 1980, OMRF has established a long track record of successful partnerships with industry to support and enhance our investigators’ research efforts.
-The technology ventures office works closely with individual investigators to advance their technologies through the research and development pipeline.
+Since the inception of the office of technology ventures and the passage of the Bayh-Dole Act in 1980, OMRF has established a long track record of successful partnerships with industry to support and enhance our investigators’ research efforts.
+The office of technology ventures works closely with individual investigators to advance their technologies through the research and development pipeline.

 As part of our research support function, we provide legal and administrative assistance for collaborations with industry and academic partners, including the processing and management of material transfer, confidentiality, inter-institutional, sponsored research and licensing agreements.